Akela-Plugins/Akela/docs/_plugins/OneShot.md

 ## Plugin methods

-The plugin provides two objects, `OneShotMods` and `OneShotLayers`, both with the same set of methods:
+The plugin provides one object, `OneShot`, which implements both one-shot modifiers and one-shot layer keys.
+It has the following methods:

 ### `.enableAuto()`

-> Automatically turns modifiers (if called on `OneShotMods`) or momentary layer
+> Automatically turns modifiers and momentary layer switches into their one-shot
-> switches (if called on `OneShotLayers`) into their one-shot variant.
-It will
+> variant.
+It will only turn keys on the keymap into one-shots: if any macro
-> only turn keys on the keymap into one-shots: if any macro injects a modifier
+> injects a modifier or a momentary layer switch key, those will be left alone,
-> or a momentary layer switch key, those will be left alone, as-is.
+> as-is.
 >
 > This **must** be called before any `Keyboardio.use()` call in the `setup()`
 > method of your Sketch.